uidaholib/main-web-redesign_draft/content/special-collections/policies.md

 Proper citation of all Special Collections materials is required.
 Preferred wording:

-*Author, Description or "Title of item, date.
+*Author, Description or Title of item, date.
 Collection name, collection number, box, folder.
 University of Idaho Library Special Collections and Archives, Moscow, ID.*

 Turnaround time is approximately 1-6 weeks but is dependent on the size of the request, equipment, and staff availability.
 Offsite requests: scans/files will be delivered electronically through document sharing sites.
 Orders may be saved to CDs, DVDs, or thumb drives and mailed for additional charges.